-If you are trying to find an interesting looking plant that isn’t boring and a typical choice for an indoor space than Maidenhair fern might be a good option for you.
+If you are trying to find an interesting looking plant that isn’t boring and a typical choice for an indoor space, then Maidenhair fern might be a good option for you.

-Caring for Maidenhair fern is not the easiest thing to do since it requires more of your attention and time than some other indoor plants do, but it is a process with an amazing outcome since it gives you a wonderful plant with lush foliage.
+Caring for Maidenhair fern is not the easiest thing to do since it requires more of your attention and time than some other indoor plants do.
+However, it is a process with an amazing outcome since it gives you a wonderful plant with lush foliage.

 This species can be grown both indoor and outdoor, but I will be focusing on how to grow maidenhair fern indoor.

 Before we get into details, let us first cover some basic information about this plant, such as its background, origin, other species, etc.